Frequently Asked Questions

 What are your qualifications?

-Beth is a Nationally Board Certified teacher and has a wall full of spiffy education awards.
+Beth is a Nationally Board Certified teacher, received the Presidential Award for Excellence in Mathematics and Science Teaching, and has a wall full of spiffy education awards.
 She has a degree in Human Ecology.
 Curtis has a Bachelor of Science degree in biology/earth sciences, Master’s degree in environmental science and economics, and a Juris Doctorate.
 He has published six research articles in peer reviewed journals on paleontology.

 Are you really a teacher?